 Read the Other Parts of the Clean Code Series:

-Clean Code Series: Part 4 – What Every Software Engineer Ought To Know About Functions
+- Part 4: What Every Software Engineer Ought to Know about Functions